The Spirit Pool

 In 2007, I dreamed about a related marvel in my sleep one night, which I was fortunate to remember upon awaking in the morning.
 Here is the dream in detail:

-Here I was (in the dream), alone in the deep of night in a garden, beset at once with two implausible incongruities: a pink camellia with a perceivable face, and a divined god exhibiting human-like emotions.
-Gazing and listening carefully, with rapt attention, I discerned through a subtle, silent, yet clear communication that this mournfulness was caused by the human race, created by god, destroying the earth’s fragile environment and animal life, also created by god, with horrendous forms of pollution and greed.
+Here I was (in the dream), alone in the deep of night in a garden, beset at once with two implausible incongruities: a pink camellia with a perceivable face, and a divined God exhibiting human-like emotions.
+Gazing and intuiting carefully with rapt attention, I discerned through a subtle, silent, yet clear communication (there were no words spoken or any sound made) that this mournfulness was caused by the human race, created by god, destroying the earth’s fragile environment and animal life, also created by God, with horrendous forms of pollution and greed.
 God, or science, or evolution, or whatever one prefers to call the mystery of existence in the abstract, was unable to control the human race after its creation and/or evolution, and was distraught because people needed to realize this now in order to rescue the earth’s air and water and general quality of life for future generations.

 I have very little knowledge of organized religions, with no idea how the content of my dream may relate to those traditions.
 Personally, I tend to think of nature, including humans and animals, and god as both conterminous and one - infinitesimal, multitudinous aspects of the same spark.
 As many spiritual faiths do, I also concur that god is everywhere, and part of everything.
 From this vantage point, it is not inconceivable that a divine energy might manifest in a camellia, even transmitting a fleetingly tangible idea.